PRIVATE SCHOOL AFFIDAVIT

 We've included some helpful hints in filling out the form.

-There is no obligation to update the information if it changes after you file, although you can correct anything that was incorrect at the time of filing.
+There is no obligation to update the information if it changes after you file, although the new enhancements give you the ability to do so if you choose.

 Your affidavit needs to be true as of the date you are filing it (and you are signing it under penalty of perjury, so take this obligation seriously).
 If for any reason, the information in the filed affidavit ceases to be true at any point during the school year, you do NOT need to update it.
 So if, for example, you move, or you add or drop children from your school, or your school even stops operating, you do not need to report anything to the CDE.
 If you file an affidavit the following school year, you would just need to make sure that the affidavit you file at that time is true as of the date you file it.
-However, if you realize after filing that your affidavit was not correct at the time of filing and that you need to make changes, you can do so by sending an e-mail to firstname.lastname@example.org.
-The CDE requests that you include the affidavit confirmation number, the school name and address, and the name and telephone number of the person requesting the changes.
-You may also make changes by contacting the CDE private schools office at 916-445-7331.
+However, if you realize after filing that your affidavit was not correct at the time of filing and that you need to make changes, you can do so by using your confirmation code to access it online.

 You are welcome to contact the CDE with questions